Top 10 Most Dangerous U.S. States of 2016

 21. Mississippi

-Mississippi is a southern U.S. state with the Mississippi River to its west, the state of Alabama to its east, and the Gulf of Mexico to the south.
-The state is known for its rich cultural contributions to blues music, literature, and southern cuisine.
-It has a predominantly agricultural economy with... read more
+Mississippi is a southern U.S. state bordered by the Mississippi River to the west, Alabama to the east, and the Gulf of Mexico to the south.
+The state is known for its rich cultural contributions to blues music, literature, and Southern cuisine.
+It has a predominantly agricultural economy with a growing... read more

 More dangerous than you think.